How many cups are in 32oz?

 Understanding fluid ounces and cups

-When it comes to measuring liquids, two of the most commonly used units of measurement are fluid ounces and cups.
+When measuring liquids, two of the most commonly used units of measurement are fluid ounces and cups.
 Understanding the relationship between these two measurements is key to accurately converting between them.

 A fluid ounce (fl oz) is a unit of measurement used to measure the volume or capacity of a liquid.
 One fluid ounce is equal to 1/128th of a gallon, which is approximately 29.57 milliliters.
 It is important to note that fluid ounces differ from dry ounces, which measure weight.